evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 The Lexus RZ 450e comes with a dedicated mobile app, available for both Android and iOS devices, allowing you to manage and monitor your vehicle remotely.
 The app offers a wide range of features designed to enhance your driving experience:

 - **Preconditioning:** Preheat or cool your car before you start your journey for optimal comfort.
+- **Remote Parking:** Effortlessly control your car to park or exit a parking space remotely.
+- **Lock & Unlock:** Securely lock or unlock your car doors with a tap.
+- **Scheduled Charging:** Plan and schedule charging sessions ahead of your trips.
+- **Find Your Car:** Trigger the horn or lights to help find your car in crowded areas.

 ## Lights

 You can choose between two types of headlights for the Lexus RZ 450e.

 - **Standard Headlights:** These use advanced LED technology, providing bright and efficient illumination.
-- **LED Matrix Headlights:** Available as an option, this adaptive system splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually, optimizing lighting by un-lighting specific small areas in front.
+- **LED Matrix Headlights:** Available as an upgrade, this adaptive system divides the traditional headlight beam into dozens of smaller rays that the light controller can activate or deactivate individually.
+This optimizes lighting by selectively dimming specific areas to avoid dazzling oncoming traffic.
+For enhanced safety, it includes corner lights that illuminate the side when turning.

 The taillights use LED technology, ensuring both high visibility and energy efficiency.